Children's Hospital is part of the UPMC family.

 Although carbamazepine is used to treat seizure disorders, recent work suggested it could enhance a natural cellular pathway, the digestive process called autophagy.
 On that basis, the research team reasoned that the drug might be able to rid cells of toxic ATZ.
 When they treated ATZ cell lines with carbamazepine in the lab, they observed a marked decrease in ATZ, because the abnormal proteins degraded more quickly via autophagy.

 Those cell tests led to experiments with mouse models with AT deficiency.
 Again the amount of ATZ decreased in mice treated with carbamazepine.

 The most amazing finding was that the drug reversed the fibrosis in the livers of mice, and after two weeks of treatment, the liver tissue resembled that of a healthy mouse.

 Because the anti-seizure drug, which is also known by the brand name Tegretol, is well understood by the medical community, researchers suggest that clinical trials can be rapidly initiated.

 The implication that carbamazepine can step-up a cell’s autophagy machinery might have value in other disorders, such as Alzheimer’s disease, Huntington’s disease and Parkinsonism, all of which are thought to be caused by toxic effects of proteins clumping in the brain.
-Dr. Perlmutter and his colleagues are exploring these possibilities in preclinical studies.
+The research team are exploring these possibilities in preclinical studies.

 The research team, whose findings were published in Science, included lead author Tunda Hidvegi, PhD, Department of Pediatrics, Simon C. Watkins, PhD, Department of Cell Biology and Physiology, George Michalopoulos, MD, PhD, Department of Pathology and other researchers from the University of Pittsburgh School of Medicine.